-The Federal PELL Grant (PELL) is a federally funded Title IV Grant Program available to students who meet certain income guidelines of postsecondary education.
-The PELL Grant does not require repayment.
+The Federal Pell Grant (Pell) is a federally funded Title IV Grant Program available to students who meet certain income guidelines of postsecondary education.
+The Pell Grant does not require repayment.
 It is not available to anyone who has received a bachelor's degree, owes a refund to any Title IV Aid Program, or is in default on a student loan.

-The amount of the Pell Grant award will depend on the family contribution amount shown on the Student Aid Report, whether the student is full- or part-time, the number of federal credit hours enrolled, the cost of attendance, and the size of federal appropriations.
-Students must reapply each fiscal year (July 1st - June 30th) by completing the FAFSA or the renewal application for the New Aid Year.
+The amount of the Pell Grant award will depend on the family contribution amount shown on the Student Aid Report, whether the student is enrolled full- or part-time, the number of federal credit hours enrolled, the cost of attendance, and the size of federal appropriations.
+Students must reapply each fiscal year (July 1-June 30) by completing the FAFSA or the renewal application for the New Aid Year.

-The Pell Grant is not available to students who are accepted as Special Admit or those who are concurrently attending two or more colleges as a regular student.
+The Pell Grant is not available to students who are accepted as Special Admit or those who are concurrently attending two (2) or more colleges as a regular student.
 Beginning with the 2012-13 school year, Pell-eligible students can receive the Pell Grant for 12 full semesters, or the equivalent.
 Once a student has exceeded the 12 semester maximum, Pell eligibility will end.
-The calculation includes all PELL received in the student's lifetime.
+The calculation includes all Pell received in the student's lifetime.

-For the purposes of PELL, Southeastern Technical College operates on a Standard Academic Year of three semesters.
-The annual PELL award (\$6195 for 2019-2020) is divided over the Fall (\$3098), Spring (\$3097).
-Students who do not enroll full-time both Fall and Spring, may roll their used PELL amounts from their first PELL to Summer.
-In addition, students who enroll more than half-time Summer may also be eligible for additional PELL up to Full-time status which would give students \$3047 for Summer Semester if enrolled full-time.
-Enrollment status determines the amount of PELL funds earned each semester:
+For the purposes of Pell, Southeastern Technical College operates on a Standard Academic Year of three (3) semesters.
+The annual Pell award (\$6,345 for 2020-2021) is divided over the Fall (\$3,173), Spring (\$3,172).
+Students who do not enroll full-time both Fall and Spring, may roll their unused Pell amounts from their first Pell award to Summer.
+In addition, students who enroll more than half-time Summer may also be eligible for additional Pell up to Full-time status which would give students \$3,172 for Summer semester if enrolled full-time.
+Enrollment status determines the amount of Pell funds earned each semester:

-Credit Hours Enrollment Status Amount of Semester PELL earned
+Credit Hours Enrollment Status Amount of Semester Pell Earned

 1-5 Less than half-time 25%

 6-8 Half-time 50%

 9-11 Three-quarter time 75%

 12 or more Full-time 100%

-PELL is available to students enrolled in the college's degrees and diploma programs and the following Pell-eligible certificate programs:

-Administrative Support Assistant

-Automotive Chassis Technician Specialist

-Automotive Engine Performance Technician

-Automotive Transmission/Transaxle Tech Specialist

-Basic CNC Technician

-Barber II

-Cisco Network Specialist

-Commercial Wiring

-Computerized Accounting Specialist

-Cyber Crime Specialist

-Diesel Engine Service Technician

-Diesel Truck Maintenance Technician

-2019-2020 Southeastern Technical College Catalog Financial Aid Information

-Electrical Contracting Technician Emergency Medical Technician

-Hair Designer

-Health Care Assistant

-Healthcare Billing and Reimbursement Assistant

-Healthcare Office Assistant

-Heavy Duty Truck Technician

-Help Desk Specialist

-Human Resource Management Specialist

-Internet Specialist Web Site Developer

-Management and Leadership Specialist

-Medical Administrative Technician

-Microsoft Office Application Professional

-NCCER Industrial Maintenance Technician

-Payroll Accounting Specialist

-Pre-Hospital EMS Operations

-Website Developer

-More information is available on the Federal Student Aid Website.

-Apply Online Apply Online by completing the Free Application for Federal Student Aid.
+Pell is available to students enrolled in the college's degrees and diploma programs and the following Pell-eligible certicate programs:

+- Administrative Support Assistant

+- Automotive Chassis Technician Specialist

+- Automotive Engine Performance Technician

+- Automotive Transmission/Transaxle

+Tech Specialist

+- Barber II NOT OFFERING IN 2020-2021

+- Basic CNC Technician

+- Cisco Network Specialist

+- Commercial Wiring

+- Computerized Accounting Specialist

+- Cybersecurity

+- Cyber Crime Specialist

+- Diesel Engine Service Technician

+- Diesel Truck Maintenance Technician

+- Electrical Contracting Technician

+- Emergency Medical Technician

+- Hair Designer

+- Health Care Assistant

+- Healthcare Billing and Reimbursement Assistant

+- Healthcare Office Assistant

+- · Heavy Duty Truck Technician

+- Help Desk Specialist

+- Human Resource Management Specialist

+- Management and Leadership Specialist

+- Medical Administrative Technician

+- Microsoft Office Application Professional

+- NCCER Industrial Maintenance Technician NOT OFFERING IN 2020-2021

+- Payroll Accounting Specialist

+- Pre-Hospital EMS Operations

+- Technical Management Specialist

+- Website Developer NOT OFFERING IN 2020-2021

+More information is available on the Federal Student Aid Website 653.

+Apply online by completing the Free Application for Federal Student Aid 650.